Online Learning of Modular Bayesian Deep Receivers: Single-Step Adaptation with Streaming Data: Modular Online Bayesian Learning

-{\bf Algorithm Summary:} Upon receiving pilot $(\myVec{r}_t,\myVec{b}_t)$, each module applies predict and update steps using $(\myVec{x}_t^{(q)},\myVec{b}_t^{(k)})$, where $\myVec{x}_t^{(q)}$ is defined in~\eqref{eq:module_mapping}.
 The update step can be based on the \ac{cm-ekf}, or on other reduced complexity variants of \ac{bong} that employ \ac{dlr} approximations.
-We summarize the online training process in Algorithm~\ref{alg:modular_update}, which fuses module-wise parallel filtering with pipelined execution\footnote{It should be noted that here, the per-module observation dimension is $B$, so that the local Jacobian and noise covariance satisfy $\myMat{H}_t \in \mathbb{R}^{B \times P}$ and $\myMat{R}_t \in \mathbb{R}^{B \times B}$, where $P$ is the number of trainable parameters in the corresponding module.}.
+We summarize the online training process in Algorithm~\ref{alg:modular_update}, which fuses module-wise parallel filtering with pipelined execution.

-In terms of overhead, it is noted that each module-wise operation, i.e., the {\em Predict-Update-Inference} steps in Algorithm~\ref{alg:modular_update}, two forward passes of $\myVec{x}_{\tau}^{(q-1)}$ through the module, and one backward pass for gradient computation.
+In terms of overhead, it is noted that each module-wise operation, i.e., the {\em Predict-Update-Inference} steps in Algorithm~\ref{alg:modular_update}, requires two forward passes of $\acute{\myVec{x}}_{t}^{(q)}$ through the module, and one backward pass for gradient computation.
 Assuming the more-computationally complex \ac{cm-ekf} is employed, the complexity order of these steps is of order $\mathcal{O}(KBP^2)$ each.
 However, as opposed to the usage of such methods for training an end-to-end \ac{dnn} as detailed in Subsection~\ref{subsec:bayes}, here $P$ represents the parameters of a compact module, which can be relatively small (e.g., $P<1000$ in our numerical study), as opposed to the overall \ac{dnn}.
-For comparison, training DeepSIC with $Q$ iterations and $K$ users via end-to-end \ac{cm-ekf} would result in complexity order of $\mySet{O}(B Q^2 K^3 P^2)$, while module-wise learning requires order of $\mySet{O}(B Q K P^2)$.
+For comparison, training DeepSIC with $Q$ iterations and $K$ users via end-to-end \ac{cm-ekf} would result in complexity order of $\mySet{O}(B Q^2 K^3 P^2)$, while module-wise learning\footnote{Here, the per-module observation dimension is $B$, so that the local Jacobian and noise covariance satisfy $\myMat{H}_t \in \mathbb{R}^{B \times P}$ and $\myMat{R}_t \in \mathbb{R}^{B \times B}$, where $P$ is the number of trainable parameters in the corresponding module.} requires order of $\mySet{O}(B Q K P^2)$.

 Moreover, it is emphasized that our pipelining of the modular architectures results in the {\em Predict-Update-Inference} steps in Algorithm~\ref{alg:modular_update} being independent with each other, and can thus be computed in parallel.
 Accordingly, given simple parallel computation capabilities, the overhead in applying Algorithm~\ref{alg:modular_update} using \ac{cm-ekf} can be made to be of an order of $\mySet{O}(B P^2)$, where $P$ here is the number of module parameters (i.e., $\times Q K$ reduction due to parallelization).
 When also combining \ac{dlr} approximations, its complexity reduces even further to a linear order of $\mySet{O}(B P)$.